 Visit our blog Hammer Like A Girl for other project ideas and follow us there or on our Facebook page to get regular updates!

-If you are looking for additional New Year’s Eve crafts for the littles, visit these posts:
+If you are looking for additional inspiration, I’d love for you to check out the following posts: